BMadir/Natural-Convection-and-Phase-Change/README.md

 \end{aligned}
 $$

-In this formulation, the buoyancy term $F(\theta)$ models density variations induced by temperature gradients through the Boussinesq approximation, enabling the simulation of natural convection within the liquid region.
-The damping term $A(\theta)\mathbf{u}$ suppresses fluid motion in the solid phase, allowing both phases to be treated within a single computational framework.
+The buoyancy term $F(\theta)$ models density variations induced by temperature gradients, enabling the simulation of natural convection within the liquid region.
+The term $A(\theta)\mathbf{u}$ force the velocity to vanish in the solid phase.

-The energy equation incorporates the latent heat contribution through the regularized phase function $\varphi_\delta(\theta)$, which smoothly captures the solid–liquid transition.
-As a result, the model naturally predicts the evolution of the moving melting/solidification front without explicitly tracking the interface.
+The energy equation incorporates the latent heat contribution through the regularized Heaviside function $\varphi_\delta(\theta)$, which smoothly captures the solid–liquid transition.
+As a result, the model the melting/solidification phenomena in a solid–liquid system without explicitly tracking the interface.

-The dimensionless parameters governing the problem are the Reynolds number $Re$, the Prandtl number $Pr$, and the Stefan number $Ste$, which characterize the relative importance of inertial, thermal diffusion, and latent heat effects, respectively.
+---

 Physics Informed Neural Networks for the natural convection problems and for phase change materials